List of Marvel Comics characters: E: Jason Pierce

+Horse

+Ember is a horse owned by Calico.
+A psychic link between them enables Ember to assume the form of a winged horse with mental energy wings, enabling it to fly.
+They were chased by Hag and ended up joining up with Gambit's X-Men branch.
+Ember and Calico joined up with the other mutants who sought the X-Men's aid and formed the Outliers.
+It is later revealed that Ember previously died in a fire, but survived as a psychic construct.

 Emplate

-Emplate (Marius St. Croix) first appeared in Generation X #1, and was created by Scott Lobdell and Chris Bachalo.
+Emplate (Marius St. Croix) is a character appearing in American comic books published by Marvel Comics.
+He first appeared in Generation X #1, and was created by Scott Lobdell and Chris Bachalo.
 Emplate would serve as one of the major antagonists to the Generation X comic book series during its run.

-Publishing history

 The character first appeared in Generation X #1 (November 1994).

-Fictional character biography

 Emplate was born Marius St. Croix, the brother of Generation X's M (Monet) and the M-Twins (Nicole and Claudette).
 When his mutant powers first manifested, his sisters are disgusted, especially Monet.
 In retaliation, Marius turns Monet into Penance, a monstrous form possessing durable skin, powerful claws, and enhanced agility.

-Powers and abilities of Emplate
+Nicole and Claudette manage to banish Marius to another dimension, with Penance following him in an attempt to return herself to normal.
+While in the other dimension, Marius is subjected to torture by unidentified creatures and uses Penance's bone marrow to sustain himself.
+Marius periodically returns to Earth to find additional sources of sustenance.
+He first encounters Generation X after trying to attack Chamber, who has just arrived in the United States.

+Emplate is eventually welcomed to the island Krakoa after it is established as a mutant nation.
+Emplate and Selene are tasked with measuring the amount of psychic energy that Krakoa takes from its inhabitants, with a similar protocol being enacted for their feeding.

 Emplate is a mutant with the ability to absorb the bone marrow of others.
 If he absorbs all of a person's marrow, then they will die.
 If Emplate only partially absorbs marrow, he can copy the superpowers of the donor and place them under his control.
 Additionally, Emplate can become invisible and intangible by shifting out of the physical plane.

 Entropy

-Entropy is a cosmic entity associated with the concept of Entropy.
+Entropy is a cosmic entity associated with the concept of entropy.

 Eon

-Eon is a cosmic entity associated with Time.
+Eon is a cosmic entity associated with time.